Nagaoka-Tenjin Station

+Lines

+Nagaoka-Tenjin Station is served by the Hankyu Kyoto Line, and is located 31.7 kilometers from the terminus of the line at Jūsō and 34.1 kilometers from Osaka-umeda.

 Layout

-This station has 2 island platforms serving 4 tracks on the ground.
+This station has two island platforms serving 4 tracks on the ground, connected by an elevated station building.
 Ticket gates are located in the building above the tracks.

+Tracks

 Usage

 In fiscal 2007, about 6,769,000 passengers started travel from this station annually.

 History

-Nagaoka-tenjin Station opened on 1 November 1928.
+Nagaoka-Tenjin Station opened on 1 November 1928.

 Station numbering was introduced to all Hankyu stations on 21 December 2013 with this station being designated as station number HK-77.